 After being heads down for 2 years, we open-sourced and had amassive reception on Hacker News.
 We are one of the top Show HN launches of all time.

-First and foremost, we want to work with people who we will be friends with for a life time.
+First and foremost, we want to work with people who we will be friends with for a lifetime.
 We love high-integrity, optimistic, and principle-oriented people.
 Taking inspiration from Facebook, Airbnb, and YCombinator we deeply resonate with these three core values

 This is the hacker mentality we strive for — building quickly, being kind to each other, and honing in on delivering value.